-Liquid Penetrant uses the property of capillary action to find surface breaking discontinuities in a variety of materials.
+Liquid Penetrant uses the property of capillary action to find surface-breaking discontinuities in a variety of materials.
 Penetrant testing uses a low viscosity liquid (penetrant) that is applied to the surface of a test piece.
 Liquid Penetrant Inspection uses this capillary action to allow the penetrant to enter into fissures and voids that are open to the surface.
-After a dwelling time the excess penetrant is removed, any remaining penetrant in the voids will flow back out exposing the indication.
-There are a variety of techniques included in liquid penetrant testing available depending on the type of inspection and the type of flaws a technician is aiming to find.
+After a dwelling time, the excess penetrant is removed, any remaining penetrant in the voids will flow back out, exposing the indication.
+There are a variety of techniques included in liquid penetrant testing, each dependent on the type of inspection and the type of flaws a technician is aiming to find.

 It is highly recommended that proper training in the liquid penetrant method be received and Texas NDT Academy is the place for that cutting-edge learning.
 This method is one of the core elements of TXNDT.
 Some of the other courses offered are Magnetic Particle Testing, Ultrasonic Testing and Visual Inspection.

 Dive into nondestructive testing with our hands-on, experience-driven training program.
 Enjoy direct instructor coaching and active industry knowledge from Texas’ highest level training facility.Learn More